 Still on the grid above, we turn now to W3, promote it to a cause, and find it has no immediate effects.
 Continuing the box scan, two free cells are left in C, two in S, and two in SE.
 On the 4’s, the single W4 has a chance because of the SE “wall”, SEr9 .
 W4 leaves an unwritten slink in SE.
 The hidden dublex leaves another in SW.

-Here is an unfair pop quiz.
+Here is trace to this point.
+How would you continue it?
+Where does the S1 and S8 go?
 Who is the cause of the two-cell squeeze that now produces S7 and S3?
-The current trace holds the answer.

 Now S1 is considered the cause of S7 and S3, because C8 is already posted as an effect when S1 becomes a cause, S3 forms two dublexes for C3 and SE3.